Crisis and Lockdown Procedure

 1. Stay Calm

 Children often react first to an adult’s reaction, then to whatever situation is causing the reaction.
 For example, if your child falls and scrapes their knee.
 Their initial reaction might be to cry when they see the blood or because it hurts.
 But the severity of their reaction will have a lot to do with how you, as the parent, react.
 If you start panicking, your child will panic too because they’ll think there’s reason to: “If mommy is getting upset there must be something really wrong!”
 This theory holds true for discussing lockdown drills.
 If you approach the subject with a calm and even tone, your child will not be initially alarmed.
 They’re more apt to calmly sit and listen to what you have to say.
-Acting in a paranoid or fearful way will only instill unnecessary fear in your child.

 2. Be Open to Questions